pruthvishettyv95/Python_Evaluation/Evaluation_1/Evlaution_1.md

 Your backend will need to be able to:

-- For some Financial Advisor, GET a list of all customers who have not yet been called about their mortgage renewal
+- For some Financial Advisor, GET a list of all customers who have not yet been called about their mortgage renewal.
+(Every time a Financial advisor calls a customer, they make a CallNotes record.)
 - For some Financial Advisor and customer, POST and GET notes from phonecalls about their mortgage renewal
 - For some Financial Advisor and customer, POST details of an appointment to renew their mortgage including the date and office location.
 - For some Financial Advisor and day, GET a list of appointments including customer details for each appointment and office location